ill-am/Giggle-A-Day/docs/focus/AETHER_GUI_Buttons.md

    - Should set suggestion text to the promptStore
    - Should focus the textarea after insertion

-2. UI verification checklist: 2.
-UI verification checklist:
+2. UI verification checklist:
    - [x] Button exists and is yellow
    - [ ] Clicking inserts text: "A short, sunlit summer poem about cicadas and long shadows."
-   - [ ] Textarea receives focus after text insertion
+   - [x] Textarea receives focus after text insertion

 ### Reproducibility Template (per-button)